 - 1.4 Settlements work by providing services for a wider area.
 The bigger the settlement the more services it tends to have.
-Over time a settlement hierarchy has developed in the district with Halifax being placed at the top of the hierarchy providing the majority of the services.
+Over time a settlement hierarchy has developed in Calderdale with Halifax being placed at the top of the hierarchy providing the majority of the services.
 The smaller settlements have been limited to providing local services.
-As car ownership has increased this has led to a decline in services in many smaller settlements. - 1.5 The Council's methodology for this study has evolved from the concept of settlement hierarchies as set out within the Regional Spatial Strategy (2008) (RSS).
+As car ownership has increased this has led to a decline in services in many of the smaller settlements. - 1.5 The Council's methodology for this study has evolved from the concept of settlement hierarchies as set out within the former Regional Spatial Strategy (2008) (RSS).
 A settlement hierarchy involves the classification of settlement types according to a number of factors; these include accessibility to services and the level of facilities provided by the settlement. - 1.6 The Calderdale Settlement Hierarchy model provides a snapshot in time of the facilities and accessibility to services within the different settlements of Calderdale.
-The identification of these factors provides a basis for measuring the sustainability of different settlements, and their ability to accommodate future growth.
-The settlement hierarchy model also indicates where there are deficiencies within a settlement that could be addressed through development or other means.

-1.7 The information gained from the results of this settlement hierarchy model will be used to inform the spatial options for the Core Strategy and Land Allocations and Designations Development Plan Documents (DPDs) for the Calderdale LDF.
+The identification of these factors provides a basis for measuring the sustainability of different settlements, and their ability to accommodate future growth in a sustainable manner.
+The settlement hierarchy model also indicates where there are deficiencies within a settlement that could be addressed through development or other means. - 1.7 The information gained from the results of this settlement hierarchy model will be used to inform the further development of the Core Strategy, and initial work on the Land